mongodb/selected-tests/README.md

 ## Merging code to master

-Merges to the build-baron-tools repo should be done via the Evergreen [Commit Queue](https://github.com/evergreen-ci/evergreen/wiki/Commit-Queue).
+Merges to the selected-tests repo should be done via the Evergreen [Commit Queue](https://github.com/evergreen-ci/evergreen/wiki/Commit-Queue).

 When your PR is ready to merge, add a comment with the following:
 ```